gboissinot/esgi-al-2023/hexagonal/step14/README.md

-# Step 14
+# Step 13

 ## Description

-- Replace the in memory persistence with a JPA
+- Reduces domain dependency

 ## Explanation

-- AccountEntity is a JPA entity
-- AccountRepository is JPA Repository
-- AccountRepository is an interface and extends the JPA Repository CrudRepository
-- A dynamic implementation to AccountRepository is injected by Spring Data JPA at boot-time
-- AccountPersistenceAdapter has a dependency to AccountRepository
+- Command and Query objects use only primitive types
+- Domain exceptions are not propagated to the adapters
+- Command and Query bus have the responsibility to convert exceptions from the domain layers to application exceptions